OuterHavenLLC/App/README.md

 ### 2FA and Sign In
 * A revamped Sign In experience now makes 2FA the default security nmeasure, with Passwords now becoming an optional second step.
 * We streamlined the 2FA process and how this hooks into other experiences.
-* The legacy 2FA view group was deprecated and replaced by 2FAv2 for the remaining associated experiences. (coming soon...)
+* The legacy 2FA view group was deprecated and replaced by 2FAv2 for the Lost+Found and Sign Up experiences. (coming soon...)

 ### Artists
 * Up to 100 new jobs may be active while the Hire section is enabled.
 After this new limit is reached, no new jobs may be created.